Asuka oversees the making of all Wingnut & Co. glazes and he is continually experimenting with a wide range of raw materials and refining our recipes.

 Each firing we are either refining current glazes or are trying new recipes on our 1"x 2.5" test tiles.
 On average we glaze fire twice a week, with generally 10-15 test tiles in each firing, approximately a bit over 1000 tests per year.

 We try recipes from old pottery books, ceramic websites and continually seek advice and share findings with other potters and industry experts.

 If we are working towards a particular glaze for a project or a new finish for our collection it usually takes us at least several months to develop and have it ready for use.

-  Please find below our collection of seasonal glazes, standard glazes and surface details.
+Please find below our collection of current glazes, standard glazes and surface details.

 Our aim was to achieve a particular tone of grey combined with the right surface feel, which was more challenging than expected and it took us several years to arrive at Hai.

 detail: It may seem simple, but Hai uses the most colourants of all our glazes.

 Over the past eight years we have departed from and then returned to one of our first glazes, a gloss forest green glaze (Matsu).
 Koke references Matsu but has a deep moss colour and a velvety matt finish.